EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/report-a-broken-export.md

 ---
-name: Report an Export Error
+name: Report a Broken Export
 about: Use this if the export is completely broken, and causes your modeling software to error.
 title: "[Export] (Briefly explain what broke in a few words)"
 labels: [